whwanglab/PDAC/README.md

 ### Data preprocessing

-FASTQ files (uploaded to GEO) for DSP were aggregated into count matrices using the azorius and hydra pipeline.
-Normalized expression was detrended to model cell-type specific expression.
+FASTQ files (uploaded to GEO) for DSP were aggregated into count matrices using the [azorius](https://github.com/whwanglab/PDAC/tree/main/src/R/azorius) and [hydra](https://github.com/whwanglab/PDAC/tree/main/src/R/hydra) pipeline.
+Normalized expression was [detrended](https://github.com/whwanglab/PDAC/blob/main/src/R/Detrending_and_ssGSEA.R) to model cell-type specific expression.

-### Program scoring and correlation analysis
+### Cell type deconvolution and program scoring

-Programs were scored for each DSP sample within each ROI using single-sample gene set enrichment analysis (ssGSEA), which were transformed using the z-score.
-Unsupervised hierarchical clustering was performed on all features (malignant programs, CAF programs, deconvolved immune cell type proportions, compartment areas within ROI) using the Pearson correlation distance and average linkage.
-Cell deconvolution analysis was performed using the SpatialDecon v0.99.1 package (https://github.com/Nanostring-Biostats/SpatialDecon/).
-Analysis of expression or program scores used linear mixed effects models to control for multiple sampling within a slide, using Satterthwaite's approximation for degrees of freedom for p-value calculation.
-Correlation coefficients were calculated using the Spearman rank correlation.
+Programs were scored for each DSP sample within each ROI using [ssGSEA](https://github.com/whwanglab/PDAC/blob/main/src/R/Detrending_and_ssGSEA.R), which were transformed using the z-score.
+[Unsupervised hierarchical clustering](https://github.com/whwanglab/PDAC/blob/main/src/R/FigureED9.R) was performed on all features (malignant programs, CAF programs, deconvolved immune cell type proportions, compartment areas within ROI) using the Pearson correlation distance and average linkage.
+Code for the immune cell type deconvolution analysis can be found [here](https://github.com/whwanglab/PDAC/blob/main/src/R/CellTypeDeconvolution.Rmd).

 ### Receptor ligand analysis

-Known receptor-ligand pairs were obtained from CellPhoneDB v2.0 with potential receptor-ligand pairs quantified using the Spearman rank correlation between paired segments within the same ROI across all ROIs with said pairs.
+Known receptor-ligand pairs were obtained from [CellPhoneDB v2.0](https://github.com/Teichlab/cellphonedb) with potential receptor-ligand pairs quantified using the Spearman rank correlation between paired segments within the same ROI across all ROIs with said pairs.
 Interactions were calculated for non-self (juxtacrine) and self (autocrine) occurring within the same segment.
 Receptor-ligand interactions were calculated separately for untreated and CRT specimens to determine interactions that are differential between conditions.
-All analyses were two-sided and used a significant level of p-value ≤ 0.05 and were adjusted for multiple testing where appropriate using the false discovery rate.
+All analyses were two-sided and used a significant level of p-value $\leq 0.05$ and were adjusted for multiple testing where appropriate using the false discovery rate.

+Code for this analysis can be found [here](https://github.com/whwanglab/PDAC/blob/main/src/R/LigandReceptorAnalysis_Figure8.R).